Saint Louis Gateway Arch

 In 1961, the most important honor ever afforded any American church was handed down by His Holiness, the late Pope John XXIII, who decreed Basilican status upon the church.
 An intensive rehabilitation program on the appearance of the Old Cathedral was completed in 1963.

 Visitors can see the tomb of Bishop Joseph Rosati, builder of the present Old Cathedral building, paintings dating back to the late 1700's and a dramatic series of Arteaga photos at the Old Cathedral Museum.
-For more information, call 314-655-1700.
+The Old Cathredal is located at 209 Walnut Street, St. Louis, Missouri 63102.
+For more information, call 314-231-3250.

 Vacation Savings at